sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image37.png "image_tooltip")

-This is the “Learners” page.
-Here you will see tiles containing potential language partners whom you have not followed.
-Each tile will show the user’s profile picture, full name, language infor, and a follow button.
-Here, you can connect with new language partners.
+In this page you can edit the information you entered when signing up and add additional information as well.
+If you decide to learn a different language you change the target language on this page and after update you will see potential partners for the new target language.